mandyvuong/Spell-checker/README.md

 ## Requirement from the Reviewer

 Reviewer works for Megasoftweird who owns a word processor and they would like you to build a spell checker prototype.
-The spell checker takes in a sentence and outputs the corrected sentence and any incorrect word in the sentence will have a ~ between the incorrect word(s).
+The spell checker takes in a sentence and outputs the corrected sentence and any incorrect word(s) in the sentence will have a ~ between the incorrect word(s).
 The spell checker input is always a String format and for now you can implement your own dictionary and the client will provide a dictionary later on.

 For example 'This is a tsst' will return 'This is a ~tsst~'